Are you looking for a unique gift for a creative kid in your life? I can help!

 Calligraphy is back!
 Teens are now teaching themselves how to do lettering flourishing via social media (my Bubby taught me at her dining room table).

-Tombow Fudenosuke Brush Pens are great for a budding letterer.
-They create lines like a traditional calligraphy pen.
+Tombow Fudenosuke Brush Pens are my first recommendation for a new letterer.
+They're like a brush pen, but stiffer.
+They can make lines like a traditional calligraphy pen but you hold them like a marker.

 FOR the littlest artists:

-OOLY chalks are what we use indoors because there is NO DUST.
+OOLY chalks are what we use indoors because there is NO DUST!
 The colors are brilliant.
 They glide onto our blackboard like butter, then wipe off with a wet paper towel.
+I love anything by the OOLY brand for all ages.

 Aquadoodle is a hit with my toddlers in the bath.
 Their lines “magically appear” with water and then fade away as it dries.